MapManagement/Countdown/README.md

 I am using following dependency for my color picking dialog:\
 [android-material-color-picker-dialog](https://github.com/Pes8/android-material-color-picker-dialog) \
 I thought it would be easier if I just use an existing color picker instead of creating my own one.
-It simply just lets you choose a color by adjusting the different values (rgb and alpha) and returns the color as an integer.
+It simply just lets you choose a color by adjusting the different values and returns the color as an integer.
 As a result the user can customize the app as preferred.

 # ToDos